 The first demonstration showed the use of DXLab to make casual or “rag chew” contacts.
 The emphasis here is on using the Suite to automate station configuration and logging tasks and to provide information to enhance the quality of your contacts.
 This demonstration covers the basics of how the components of the DXLab Suite work together to help you make and log a contact.
 You can view a video of this demo via the following link:

 The next demo shows how to use DXLab to QSL and confirm contacts.
-The demo covers QSL’ing via the Logbook of the World (LoTW) and the eQSL online QSL services as well as the generation of paper QSLs along with the assistance that DXLab provides to determine QSL route information.
+The demo covers QSL’ing via the Logbook of the World (LoTW) and the eQSL online QSL services, the generation of paper QSLs, and the assistance that DXLab provides to determine QSL route information.
 You can view a video of this demo via the following link:

-Lastly, the presentation includes links to useful tools and information to help you get the most from the DXLab suite.
-Dropbox is a useful file sharing tool and it can help you keep your logs and DXLab configurations in sync across multiple computers.
+The presentation includes links to useful tools and information to help you get the most from the DXLab suite.
+Dropbox is a useful file-sharing tool that can help you keep your logs and DXLab configurations in sync across multiple computers.
 This allows you to use DXLab to access your current logs or to operate your station from different computers.

-I hope that this overview of the DXLab suite will encourage our readers to give it a try.
+I hope this overview of the DXLab suite will encourage our readers to try it.
 Anita (AB1QB) and I have successfully used the DXLab suite with our station for several years now.
-It does a great job automating many aspects of our Amateur Radio operations, QSL’ing and award management.
-It easily handles the complexities of our multi-operator station and it also handles logging and QSL’ing for multiple call signs that Anita and I operate under.
-We also use DXLab for our portable, Field Day and mobile operations and it handles all of these scenarios very well.
+It does a great job automating many aspects of our Amateur Radio operations, QSL’ing, and award management.
+It easily handles the complexities of our multi-operator station, and it also handles logging and QSL’ing for multiple call signs that Anita and I operate under.
+We also use DXLab for our portable, Field Day, and mobile operations, and it handles all of these scenarios very well.

-DXLab was created, enhanced and maintained by David Bernstein, AA6YQ.
-He makes this excellent suite of software available as freeware for the benefit of the Amateur Radio community.
+DXLab was created, enhanced, and maintained by David Bernstein, AA6YQ.
+He makes this excellent software suite available as freeware for the benefit of the Amateur Radio community.
 The DXLab suite is available for download here.
-You can download a copy of our DXLab presentation (without the videos) here.
+Here, you can download a copy of our DXLab presentation (without the videos).
 The DXLab Yahoo!
-Group provides is a good place to seek support and answers to questions about DXLab.
-I hope that our reader will give the DXLab suite a closer look.
-For those who already use DXLab, we hope that you pick up some new ideas from how Anita and I use the suite as part of your Amateur Radio operations.
+Group provides a good place to seek support and answers to questions about DXLab.
+I hope that our readers will give the DXLab suite a closer look.
+For those who already use DXLab, we hope you pick will up some new ideas from how Anita and I use the suite as part of your Amateur Radio operations.